 California Education Code § 51225.3 specifies that students must pass a minimum set of requirements to graduate from high school.
-Students wishing to earn a high school diploma from an Aspire school shall successfully complete course work within a course of study in alignment with the UC/CSU a-g program and earn the designated number of a-g credits outlined below with a C- or above.
+Students wishing to earn a high school diploma from an Aspire school shall successfully complete course work within a course of study in alignment with the UC/CSU a-g program and earn the designated number of a-g credits outlined below with a D- or above; to be eligible for UC and CSU admissions, all a-g credits must be passed with a C- or higher.
 In some cases such as UC validation, college credits, etc., Aspire graduation requirements exceed the UC/CSU a-g program so that students are competitive for private college admissions and scholarships.

 Subject Credits Requirement History/Social Sciences 20 1 year of World History, 1 year of US History, and 1 semester of Ethnic Studies English 40 Emphasis in Literature & Composition.
 Mathematics 30 Courses must be taken in grades 9-12 Recommended sequence: Integrated Math 1, Integrated Math 2, and Integrated Math 3.
 UC validation rules are in effect but 30 credits must still be earned.
 4 years recommended.
 Laboratory Science 20 In at least two areas: physical, environmental and biological/life sciences; biology/life sciences is required.
 3 years recommended.
 World Languages 20 Courses must be taken in grades 9-12.
 Twenty credits must be earned in the same language.
 UC validation rules are in effect but 20 credits must still be earned.
 Visual & Performing Art 10 The 10 credits must be in the same UC a-g art discipline (music, dance, theater, visual art, interdisciplinary art) Electives 40 Courses can be additional credits in any of the UC a-f courses listed above, or in courses approved for the UC/g elective category.

 US Government and Economics 10 1 semester each of US Government & Economics.
 US Government and Economics are CA State requirements and do not need to be UC a-g approved courses.
 Advisory 20 Students must enroll in and pass advisory every semester, every year.
 Schools will vary in offering half or full courses; credits taken beyond the required credits will count for electives.
 Advisory credit can be earned for such courses as College Success Seminar and Senior Mentorship and Leadership taught by an Aspire teacher.
 Total 210 All students must earn a D- or better for credit.
 Credit is earned for grades of D- or higher only.
 Courses that offer credit in multiple areas (i.e., tech and UC elective) do not count more than once toward the 210 credit requirement.